canonical/launchpad-manual/docs/user/how-to/packaging/build-snaps-in-launchpad.rst

 .. meta::
-   :description: Guide to building snap packages in Launchpad
+   :description: Guide to building snap packages in Launchpad.

 .. _build-snaps-in-launchpad: